nevakrien/Turing-compiler/README.md

 # Coding Style
 this is mostly a C project but as a learning exprince I am adding C++ for O2 we will see how it goes.

+# Arm notes

+linking the arm tool chain properly is extremly complicated... we are kind of forced into using gcc as the linker with main instead of start. now this may be a result of virtualization but i am suspecting that its deeper

 # TODO

 ## compiler
-1. add cross compilation and a target flag.
-2. integrate the arm build into the existing tests and benchmarks
-3. add a way to benchmark old+new version of the compiler to asses changes
+1. add a way to benchmark old+new version of the compiler to asses changes

 ## general
 1. unify the cli tools